Pay off a big debt or consolidate multiple balances with a high limit balance transfer credit card.

 - The balance transfer offer.
 You can find 0% balance transfer credit cards that last from 6 to 24 or more months, so it’s important to apply for a card that gives you enough time to clear your debt in full before the revert rate applies.

 - Balance transfer fees.
 When you transfer your debt, you may be charged a one-time balance transfer fee.
 This is usually a percentage based fee of 1% to 3%.
-If you want to avoid this cost, look for a balance transfer card with no BT fee.
+If you want to avoid this cost, look for a balance transfer card with no balance transfer fee.

 - Annual fee.
 Make sure that the card’s annual fee doesn’t offset any savings you get from the card.
 You can also compare balance transfer cards with $0 annual fees to minimise your overall costs.